Home of the Lions

 Bio and Picture to come

-With over 20 years of experience teaching Kindergarten through fifth grade, I have developed a deep appreciation for the uniqueness of every child and the profound importance of nurturing the whole learner.
-I believe that children thrive in an inclusive, play-based environment where curiosity is honored, diversity is celebrated, and learning is joyful.
-My philosophy is grounded in a child-centered approach, where each student’s developmental needs, interests, and strengths guide instruction.
-I am especially passionate about early literacy and bring a strong foundation in phonics and reading instruction to my work—ensuring that all children, regardless of background or ability, develop the confidence and skills needed to become lifelong readers and thinkers.
-I view play not only as a vital avenue for social-emotional growth, but also as a powerful framework for academic learning, exploration, and discovery.
-Through intentional, responsive teaching and a warm, respectful classroom culture, I strive to create a space where all children feel safe, valued, and empowered to reach their full potential.
+With more than 20 years of experience teaching students from Kindergarten through fifth grade, I have developed a deep appreciation for the uniqueness of every child and the importance of nurturing the whole learner.
+I believe children thrive in an inclusive, play-based environment where curiosity is encouraged, diversity is celebrated, and learning is joyful.
+My educational philosophy is grounded in a child-centered approach, recognizing that each student’s developmental needs, interests, and strengths should guide instruction.

 My name is Ma Mireyl Laessle, my nickname is Mimi.
 I am an accomplished dedicated educator originally from the Philippines.
 I have always had a passion for teaching and obtained a degree in Elementary Education.
 Driven to further my expertise in early childhood education, I pursued additional studies in California at Palomar College, where I completed 9 units in Early Childhood Education.
 In my pursuit of professional growth and excellence, I earned a Child Development Associate (CDA) credential.
 This accomplishment is a testament to my commitment to providing high-quality care and education to young children, ensuring their holistic development.